beckomw/beckomw/README.md

-#### Hi I'm Wayne, I'm a Software Engineer with a focus on business solutions.
+#### Hi I'm Wayne, I'm a Software Developer with a focus on business solutions.
 I originally started my career as a sales and recruiting consultant for a well-known international agency.
 As much as I loved sales and recruiting I knew my passion was with Software & Technology.
 I now focus on learning Information Systems, System Design and Backend Software Development.

 #### Whether I'm creating a front-end for a business solution to ensure the application is collecting the most information in the most efficient way for your database.